raccoonML/audiotools/README.md

 ## Setup

 There is no setup required to use this project.
-Add the provided [audio,py](https://github.com/raccoonML/audiotools/blob/main/audio.py) in your project.
+Add the provided [audio.py](https://github.com/raccoonML/audiotools/blob/main/audio.py) to your project.

 ## Demo